ejreyme/emmanueljreyme/README.md

 If the server starts successfully, you'll see the following output:

+## Build and Deploy to Local Docker

+`./gradlew :server:cleanBuildPublish`

 ```
 2024-12-04 14:32:45.584 [main] INFO  Application - Application started in 0.303 seconds.
 2024-12-04 14:32:45.682 [main] INFO  Application - Responding at http://0.0.0.0:8080